xebialabs/overcast/README.markdown

 {my-host-label}.vagrantOs - OS type of the Vagrant host (WINDOWS, UNIX)

-{my-host-label}.vagrantSnapshotExpirationCmd - Command used to expire the snapshot image of the Vagrant host
+{my-host-label}.vagrantSnapshotExpirationCmd - Command used to expire the snapshot image of the Vagrant host, it will be executed in the `vagrantDir`.

 ##### VirtualBox host properties
 {my-host-label}.vboxUuid - UUID of the virtual machine